 The main building blocks of both XML and HTML documents are elements.

-Seen from a DTD point of view, all XML documents (and HTML documents) are made up by the following building blocks:
+Seen from a DTD point of view, all XML documents are made up by the following building blocks:

 Elements are the main building blocks of both XML and HTML documents.